Shannon Lynn Burton

 |Name||Shannon Lynn Burton|

-Shannon Lynn Burton, PhD, is the Assistant Ombudsperson at Michigan State University.
-In this role she has sought out ways to build a culture of academic integrity by restructuring and institutionalizing the Academic Integrity Consortium, which she directs, as well as by creating a student-led organization to address these issues at a grassroots level.
-Additionally, Shannon has served as an academic advisor for various academic units including the Department of Romance and Classical Languages, The School of Criminal Justice, and The School of Hospitality Business.
-As an academic advisor, Shannon was a need for support of student veterans and advocated for structures to meet their needs which led to the creation of a veteran organization, a military transitions course, and the Veterans' Resource Team.
-Shannon firmly believes that academic advisors are co-creators of the curriculum and hold a unique space to impact student culture and success alongside faculty and other administrators evidenced by her receipt of a 2010 Outstanding Academic Advisor Award and 2011 Outstanding Dissertation Award by NACADA: The Global Community for Academic Advising (NACADA), as well as the 2013 Distinguished Civilian Michigan State University ROTC Service Award.
-Her research interests include academic advising, academic integrity, teaching and learning, and organizational culture.
+Shannon Lynn Burton, PhD, is the Assistant University Ombudsperson at Michigan State University, as well as the Research Integrity Coordinator.
+In these roles she has sought out ways to build a culture of academic integrity by restructuring and institutionalizing the Academic Integrity Consortium, which she directs, as well as by engaging faculty, staff and students in other venues to address this issue at a grassroots level.
+Shannon seeks to give voice to issues on campus including those affecting student rights and responsibilities, as well as student success.
+Her accomplishment in these endeavors is evidenced by her receipt of a 2010 Outstanding Academic Advisor Award and 2011 Outstanding Dissertation Award by NACADA: The Global Community for Academic Advising (NACADA), as well as the 2013 Distinguished Civilian Michigan State University ROTC Service Award and MSU's 2014 Student Veteran Supporter of the Year.
+Her research interests include ombuds practice, academic advising, academic integrity, ethics and legal issues, and organizational culture.

 Shannon earned her Doctor of Philosophy in Higher, Adult and Lifelong Education with a Specialization in Global Urban Studies from Michigan State University.
 She also has a Master of Science in Academic Advising (Kansas State University), a Master of Arts in Student Affairs Administration (Michigan State University), as well as a Bachelor of Arts in Russian Studies, a Bachelor of Science in Sociology, and a Bachelor of Arts in Spanish (Grand Valley State University).